google-ai-edge/litert-samples/README.md

-# AI Edge Interpreter API Samples
+# Google AI Edge LiteRT API Samples

-This repository has source code for the Android, iOS, and Python AI Edge samples for the Interpreter API
+This repository has source code for the Android, iOS, and Python AI Edge samples for the Google AI Edge LiteRT API.